BenCookie95/suite-users/tech-specs/activity-and-insights-widgets/top-reactions.md

 ## Scope
 - Top reactions across the team (including public/private channels)
-- Top reactions for the current user across the workspace (including public/private/DM/GM channels)
+- Top reactions for the current user (within the team)

 ## Authorization
 - Does each individual widget require a permission?